nao-sec/mal_getter/README.md

 It is a tool for dropping malware from EK

 Currently this tool can analyze
+- Bloodlust
 - Decimal IP
 - Despicable
 - EITest
 - Fobos
 - GoodMan
+- Ngay
 - Rulan
 - Seamless
+- GrandSoft Exploit Kit
+- KaiXin Exploit Kit
 - Rig Exploit Kit
+- Sundown Exploit Kit
 - Terror Exploit Kit
-- KaiXin Exploit Kit

 It depends on Campaign and EK implementation,
 so the possibility that this will not work is very high.